Strategic Exploration for Innovation: Introduction

 \section{Introduction}

-Without innovation, we would still be living in caves and foraging for food in the wild.
+Without innovation, we would still be living in caves and hunting with stones.
 Although people celebrate disruptive inventions like penicillin and the Internet, innovations are often the result of small improvements through incremental experimentation.
 This approach can be observed in various fields and leads to significant advancements and innovations.
 In agriculture, breeding and selection of crops have led to new varieties with improved yields and disease resistance.
 In architecture, iconic structures that balance form and function have emerged through refinement of styles over time.
 And the gradual improvement of digital electronics has resulted in powerful, portable, and user-friendly devices.

 The pursuit of innovation through experimentation typically entails opportunity costs and uncertainties, resulting in ubiquitous trade-offs between creating value through innovation (exploration) and capturing value through established operations (exploitation).
 As innovation is not guaranteed, innovators must carefully weigh the potential benefits of exploring new alternatives against the costs of diverting resources from their proven operations.
 As a result, incentives for experimentation can be undermined by free-riding when its outcomes are publicly observable, or when technologies can be reverse-engineered.
 Such information and knowledge spillovers lead to learning inefficiencies and stifle technological progress.
 Given the prevalence of free-riding opportunities, one might ask why anyone would pursue exploration.
 What are the trade-offs that individuals and organizations face when developing technologies with strategic considerations in mind?
 How does this strategic effect impact technological progress in the long run?
 We explore these questions in a model intended to capture the dynamics of collective exploration in a strategic setting, often seen in contexts such as research joint ventures, open-source software development, and academic collaborations.